 Not properly defining cultural loading or cognitive loading, or both, leads to serious flaws in study designs as well.
 Malda et al.'s (2010) study serves as a striking example.
-Their analysis probably did not remove the influence of cultural bias on cultural load since item bias detection was assessed with a sub-optimal method to detect Differential Item Functioning (DIF), a logistic regression which is known to underestimate DIF (DeMars, 2010).
+Their analysis may not have removed the influence of cultural bias on cultural load since item bias detection was assessed with a sub-optimal method to detect Differential Item Functioning (DeMars, 2010), a logistic regression effect size measure which is known to underestimate DIF (Oliveri et al., 2012).
 As a result, they found that cultural complexity rather than cognitive complexity explains the cognitive gap between the Black (urban and rural Tswana) and White (urban Afrikaans) South African groups.
 But their test of Spearman's against the cultural hypothesis was highly suspect to begin with.
-Instead of measuring cultural complexity by the rarity of words, they measure it by the group difference in familiarity.
-Because it was defined as differential exposure, cultural complexity by the items' complexity within the test using a latent variable approach, they measure it by arbitrarily ranking the complexity between tests, with memory and attention tests assumed to be low in complexity and reasoning tests to be high in complexity.
+Instead of measuring cultural complexity by the rarity of words or content, they measure it by the group difference in familiarity.
+Because it was defined as differential exposure, cultural complexity here is an index of culture bias, not culture load.
+Instead of measuring cognitive complexity by the items' complexity within the test using a latent variable approach, they measure it by arbitrarily ranking the complexity between tests, with memory and attention tests assumed to be low in complexity and reasoning tests to be high in complexity.
 Given such odd procedures, any inference about SH is at best ambiguous.